GonzaCoding/codetest2-seedtag/README.md

 Finally it's important having into account that the targets on a distance above *100m* are considered too far to be attacked so these points should be ignored.

-Additional considerations:
+Additional considerations
 ----------------------------

-Our intelligence forces get new information and strategies every day, so it's fundamental that the generated code is easy to mantain and extend.
-To do that good practises as **object oriented programming** and **testing** should be applied.
+Our intelligence forces get new information and strategies every day, so it's fundamental that the generated code is easy mantainable and extendable.
+To do that, good practises as **object oriented programming** and **testing** should be applied.

 Given that this labour is crucial for the New Republic, we have provided several test cases that will at least verify that the algorithm works correctly.

 You should have ```curl``` installed and run the command ```./tests.sh``` in your OSX or Linux machine.

-Delivery:
+Delivery
 --------

 When the mission is over, it is required to compress all source files with this repository included in a zip file named ```<username-en-github>_codetest2_seedtag.zip``` and send it as email to ```alianza@seedtag.com```